creatvie-introvert/btr-directory-mvp/README.md

 **Who they are:** BTR operators or developers who receive renter enquiries about specific developments and want leads delivered in a clear, usable format.

-- Receive structured enquires containing relevant renter intent
+- Receive structured enquiries containing relevant renter intent
 - Reduce follow-up friction by receiving complete enquiry details in one message

 ---

 ## User Stories

-User stories were defined to clearly capture the needs of each type of user interacting with the platform.
+User stories were defined to clearly capture the needs of each user type interacting with the platform.
 These stories informed feature scope, information architecture, and tresting decisions throughout the project.

 ### Primary user stories (Renters)